Priyamvada-Mittal/ad-campaign-powerbi-report/README.md

-# Ad Campaign Performance Dashboard – Power BI
+# Ad Campaign Performance Report – Power BI
 **Overview**
 This Power BI project presents a comprehensive analysis of a digital advertising campaign across industries, regions, and platforms.
 It enables stakeholders to understand campaign effectiveness, optimize strategies, and make data-driven decisions.
 The objective is to visualize and analyze multi-channel ad campaign performance by combining business KPIs like ROI, CTR, margin, and customer value across industries and regions.
-The dashboard aims to support marketing teams and senior management in identifying underperforming areas and high-return segments.
+The report aims to support marketing teams and senior management in identifying underperforming areas and high-return segments.

 **📊Dataset Information**
 - Campaign_Data: Includes performance metrics like impressions, clicks, revenue, CTR, CPM, platform type, and campaign status.